OM3GA6400/nongd/README.md

 > **NOTE**: This mod is still in very early development, I'm still figuring out Geode so this will take a while.
 The README here is a proof of concept, basically what I want to achieve with this mod.

 NONGD is a song manager for Geometry Dash.
-It swapps newgrounds songs with their NONG counterparts.
+It swaps newgrounds songs with their NONG counterparts.

 ## What is NONG?